 When California native Tom Brady was drafted by the New England Patriots, he had no known connections with Boston.
 As far as his family knew, they had been based in the Bay Area for generations

-However, it now transpires Brady is a direct descendant of famine emigrants from Ireland who landed in Boston during the height of the Great Hunger and scraped out a new life for themselves in the Massachusetts capitol.
+However, it transpires Brady is a direct descendant of famine immigrants from Ireland who landed in Boston during the height of the Great Hunger and scraped out a new life for themselves in the Massachusetts capitol.

-The Patriots legend’s great-great grandfather John Brady left Ireland in the mid-19th century and found work as a laborer in Boston.
-He soon married Bridget Bailey, also a refugee of Ireland’s Great Famine, and had a family.
+The Patriots' legend’s great-great-grandfather John Brady left Ireland in the mid-19th century and found work as a laborer in Boston.
+He soon married Bridget Bailey, also a refugee of Ireland’s Great Famine, and the two set about creating a family.

 According to census records, the couple had two children in Boston, including a son, Philip, who is Tom Brady’s great-grandfather.
 Although Philip’s birth certificate is not available, a registry in the Massachusetts archives shows that his younger brother, Henry, was born in 1857, in the family’s home on First Street in South Boston.

 The Boston Globe reports that Tom Brady’s father has previously stated that his maternal ancestors came from Ireland during the Famine, but now amateur genealogist Jim McNiff has found the first public evidence that Brady’s father’s paternal lineage extends deep into the history of Boston.